 Self-Care Retreat for Parents

-Parents are invited to treat themselves to an hour "off duty" — precious time for self-care via guided imagery, sharing, brief meditation, and the creation of a tangible reminder of their power and resilience as parents to uplift them in stressful moments, facilitated by Mara Bragg, Y Beginnings Parenting Center Manager.
+Parents are invited to treat themselves to an hour "off duty" — precious time for self-care via guided imagery, sharing, brief meditation, and the creation of a tangible reminder of their power and resilience as parents, facilitated by Mara Bragg, Y Beginnings Parenting Center Manager.

 Machar Summer Fellowship